Accio/AMIDD/README.md

 ## Examination

-Scores will be given by participation (20%), mid-term presentation (30%), and end-term oral examination (50%).
+Scores will be given by participation (20%), near-end-term presentation (30%), and end-term oral examination (50%).

 ## Acknowledgement